xgirones/SimpleLPR-samples/README.md

 ## What is SimpleLPR?

-SimpleLPR is a professional-grade library that automatically detects and reads vehicle license plates in images and video streams.
+SimpleLPR is a handy library that automatically detects and reads vehicle license plates in images and video streams.
 With over 10 years of development and hundreds of production deployments, it provides:

 - 🎯 **85-95% accuracy** under typical conditions
 - 🌍 **Support for ~90 countries** with region-specific templates